 To make things easier, opt for listing websites that allow for a direct line of communication between the tenant and the landlord.

 The Bottom Line

-A short term rental agreement is one of the few things that you should never neglect.
-As a matter of fact, a well laid out contract is the only way to enforce the terms of the agreement and ensure that your rights are protected.
+A short term rental agreement is one of the few things you should never neglect.
+A well-prepared contract is the only way to enforce the terms of the agreement and protect your rights as well as that of your guests.

 The success of your vacation rental business as a rental property investor goes beyond just a written contract or agreement.
 As good as an agreement is, your success as a host largely depends on the rental property itself.

 When it comes to finding the most profitable short term (and long term) rental properties anywhere in the US, Mashvisor is your go-to website.
 It has all the data and tools you need to make wiser and more informed investment decisions.

 To learn about various aspects of managing rental properties, check out other articles from Mashvisor’s blog.
 We cover everything from finding the ideal investments to maximizing the income of properties.

 To learn more about how Mashvisor can help you find profitable investment properties, schedule a demo.